BenjaminHao/DailyProblems/C01_ArraysAndStrings/06_RotateMatrix/README.md

+# Question 1.6
-# Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
+## Given an image represented by an NxN matrix, where each pixel in the image is 4 bytes, write a method to rotate the image by 90 degrees.
 Can you do this in place?

 ## Thinking
 If we have an image